act-rules/act-rules.github.io/_rules/presentational-children-no-focusable-content-307n5z.md

 name: Element with presentational children has no focusable content
 rule_type: atomic
 description: |
-  This rule checks that elements with a role that makes it children presentational do not contain focusable elements.
+  This rule checks that elements with a role that makes its children presentational do not contain focusable elements.
 accessibility_requirements:
   wcag20:1.3.1: # Info and Relationships (A)
     forConformance: true